terasic/InnovateFPGA2021/docs/AzureSignup.md

 - Credit Card or Debit card

 > [!NOTE]
-> Your credit card will NOT be charged, unless you decided to move to Pay-as-you-go subscription.
+> Your credit card will NOT be charged unless you decided to move to Pay-as-you-go subscription.

 ### Step by step instruction to sign up for Azure Free Account